lml/quadbase/README.md

 rights to Rice as the project sponsor.

-The RCA can be submitted for acceptance by emailing a scanned, completed, signed copy to rca@[the quadbase domain].
+The RCA can be submitted for acceptance by emailing a scanned, completed, signed copy to info@[the quadbase domain].
 Only scans of physically signed documents will be accepted.
 No electronically generated 'signatures' will be accepted.

 Here's how to contribute to Quadbase: